dtjv/dtjv.github.io/content/posts/a-redesign-of-travelsalem.md

 - View the [demo](https://travelsalem.vercel.app).
 - View the [source code](https://github.com/dtjv/travelsalem.com).

+**Update 9/31/2021**

+Travel Salem has indeed updated their website since I wrote this article.
+It is much improved.
+Unfortunately, I didn't screen shot the old design to provide better context for this article.
+Lesson learned.

 ## Goals

 I ran the website through Google Lighthouse to get a baseline of how the site